-Xenoestrogens are very prevalent in our environment, some examples include: exposure to polychlorinated biphenyls (PCBs), Bisphenol A from plastic water bottles and containers used to store and heat food, exposure to herbicides, pesticides, fungicides, nail polish, makeup, perfumes, birth control, certain sunscreen ingredients, gasoline and automobile exhaust, etc.
+Xenoestrogens are very prevalent in our environment, some examples of them include: gasoline, automobile exhaust, polychlorinated biphenyls (PCBs were banned in the 70’s, yet remain prevalent in our environment), Bisphenol A from plastic water bottles and containers that are commonly used to store and heat foods, birth control pills, herbicides, pesticides, and fungicides, ingredients in nail polish, makeup, sunscreens, and perfumes, etc.

-- Fresh vegetables– are some of the most nutrient dense foods that you can eat.
-Some cancer-fighters include bok choy, broccoli, spinach, Brussels sprouts, cabbage, cauliflower, celery, collard greens, eggplant, green beans, kale, leeks, onion, peppers, radish, scallions, mustard greens, Swiss chard, tomatoes, summer squash, mushrooms, etc. Cruciferous vegetables include cabbage, broccoli, arugula, bok choy, Brussel sprouts, cauliflower, collard greens, kale, mustard greens, radish, turnips, and watercress.
-If you have thyroid issues, then you can gently steam these to eliminate the goitrogenic properties.
+- Fresh vegetables which are some of the most nutrient dense foods that you can eat.
+Some cancer-fighters include bok choy, broccoli, spinach, Brussels sprouts, cabbage, cauliflower, celery, collard greens, beets, eggplant, green beans, kale, leeks, onion, peppers, radish, scallions, mustard greens, Swiss chard, leafy greens, tomatoes, summer squash, mushrooms, etc.

-- Fresh fruits -raw fruits have astringent-like qualities that work to specifically target and cleanse the lymphatic fluids which is extremely important when you are healing from cancer.
-If you are excluding fruit from your diet, you are missing out on an abundance of antioxidants, flavonoids, and anthocyanins that can prevent an reverse cellular damage and reduce overall inflammation.
-Some powerful fruits to include are: blueberries, blackberries, strawberries, raspberries, cranberries, grapes, cherries, pomegranates, cantaloupe, papaya, pineapple, watermelon, lemons, limes, and oranges.
-Fruits are very easily digested, therefore they should be eaten separately, or about 1/2 hour before your main meals, or they can easily be blended into smoothies.
-One way to do this is to start your day with a big bowl of fresh fruit to cleanse the digestive system.
+- Fruits- If you are excluding fruit from your diet, you are missing out on an abundance of antioxidants, flavonoids, and anthocyanins that can prevent and reverse cellular damage and reduce overall inflammation.
+Fruits have astringent-like qualities that can cleanse the lymph system and get it moving again.
+Some powerful fruits to include are: Red grapes, blueberries, blackberries, strawberries, raspberries, cranberries, cherries, pomegranates, pineapple, granny smith apples, lemons, limes, and oranges.
+Fruits are easily digested, therefore they should be eaten separately or about 1/2 hour before your main meals, or they can easily be blended into smoothies.

 - Eat organic whenever possible as pesticides and herbicides can also promote estrogen dominance.